 Any pupil who is required to take, during the regular school day, medication prescribed by a physician or surgeon, may be assisted by the school nurse or other designated school personnel with medication administration.
-The pupil may carry and self-administer autoinjectable epinephrine or inhaled asthma medication.
-In order for the school to administer or assist with administration of any medication, parents must submit the following to the school district: 1) a written statement of instructions from the physician detailing the method, amount and time schedules by which such medication is to be taken, and 2) a written statement from the parent or guardian requesting the school district assist the pupil with prescribed medication as set forth in the physician statement.
+The pupil may carry and self-administer auto-injectable epinephrine or inhaled asthma medication.

+In order for the school to administer or assist with administration of any medication, parents must submit to the district a Medication at School Authorization Form which includes: 1) a written statement of instructions from the physician detailing the method, amount and time schedules by which such medication is to be taken, and 2) a written statement from the parent or guardian requesting the school district assist the pupil with prescribed medication as set forth in the physician statement.
 At secondary school sites, designated staff may administer pain relieving medication such as ibuprofen or acetaminophen or diphenhydramine (Benadryl®) for an allergy if the parent has submitted a written and signed statement that they would like such medication administered.
-[EC 49423, 49423.1; ne]